AP6YC/AP6YC.github.io_academic/content/project/AdaptiveResonance/index.md

 `AdaptiveResonance.jl` is a registered JuliaHub package for Adaptive Resonance Theory (ART) modules.
 These algorithms are built upon a foundation of the neural theory and implementations of Stephen Grossberg and Gail Carpenter.

+The contributions of the project are represented as a [paper under review](/publication/joss-art) in the Journal of Open Source Software (JOSS).